 What can happen if the creditor renews the debt, or you say you will pay a debt

 A creditor can “renew” a debt at any time within the 12 years following the entry of a judgment.
 This means that the person to whom you owe money can go to the court and file a “notice of renewal,” which will reset the 12 year limit on that debt, and cause the debt to remain enforceable for another 12 years or until another renewal.
-Read the Law: Md.
-Rule 2-625
+Read the Law: Maryland Rule 2-625

 3-year limit on lawsuits for debts

 To get a judgment, a creditor must bring the claim to court within 3 years after the debt comes due.
 If someone claims in court that you owe them money and you believe that the money became due more than 3 years ago, you may be able to raise the 3-year statute of limitation as a defense.
-Read the Law: MD Code, Courts and Judicial Proceedings, § 5-101
+Read the Law: Maryland Code, Courts and Judicial Proceedings, Section 5-101

 Debt collection and credit rating agencies may still get involved

 The 3-year limit on asking the court for a judgment on that debt does not prevent the person or organization you owe money to from reporting your debt to credit rating agencies or trying to contact you to ask you to pay that debt.
 However, they still must follow certain rules if they are attempting to collect a debt that you owe.
 For example, they are not permitted to call you or visit you at work, call you early in the morning or late at night, or threaten you.